 "Our primary purpose isn't to camp, it's to farm" Dayaneni said Tuesday, although people are camping overnight.

-He said the group hopes to avoid an Occupy situation where the site attracts criminals and substance abusers by imposing a
+He said the group hopes to avoid an Occupy situation where the site attracts criminals and substance abusers by imposing a rule that anyone who shows up must work.

 "We're super clear about the fact that this is a farm," he said.
 "Those who do the work make the decisions."